ChicoState/ux-StaySafe/README.md

 **Executive Summary**

-The introduction and progression of wireframes has been the next step for Stay Safe, taking initial sketches and moving forward into wireframes.
-Multiple methods of research were conducted to refine these wireframes to the best of our ability before we took any further steps with development.

-- **Cognitive walkthroughs** let us provide a hands-on experience to a tester, highlighting the things we’ve done well and the things we could improve on:
-  - **Key actions:** Generally, testers had no issues with our base screens, with it being easily understandable how to go from page to page.
+The second phase of Stay Safe’s development has focused on refining wireframes to enhance user experience and ensure accessibility of key features.
+This stage involved multiple research methods to identify design improvements before moving into full development.

+- **Cognitive walkthroughs:** Provided hands-on testing to assess ease of navigation and feature clarity.
+  - **Key actions:** Testers found the screens intuitive, confirming that users can easily navigate between pages, ensuring an accessible, user-friendly design.
-  - **Missing Features:** Attention was brought to some features that we had mentioned our user persona utilizing during their experience with the app, that wasn’t available within our tested wireframe for the walkthrough.
+  - **Missing Features:** Notable gaps in features were brought to our attention, such as crime-type filtering and time-based data.
+These features were mentioned in our user persona that was tested but was nowhere to be found in our wireframe.
+Addressing these gaps would help to align the product with user needs.
-- **Informal feedback** provided us some early suggestions in the wireframe process from our SE team that we could use, with some key ones that we took notice of:
+- **Informal feedback:** We provided questions to the SE team for their demo and received feedback that gave us insight on additional potential features that would improve the user experience and enhance user engagement.
-  - **Crime-type disaggregation:**  Allow users to select the types of crimes they want to see and differentiate them visually on the map.
+  - **Crime-type disaggregation:**  Allow users to select the types of crimes they want to see and differentiate them visually on the map, to improve the relevancy of alerts to the user.
-  - **Accessible crime data:** Providing users with an easy way to view historical crime data to view trends of an area.
+  - **Accessible crime data:** Providing users with an easy way to view historical crime data to view trends of an area, staying informed about an area they might be concerned about.
 - After these methods of research, modifications were made to our wireframes to account for features that were missing initially.
-  - Longer time frame slider for crime alerts to **see crimes from multiple days** since they initially happened.
+  - Time frame slider for crime alerts to **expand the viewability of crimes to multiple days** since they initially happened.
   - Crime category settings to **allow users to select which crimes they want to be alerted about**.
   - A feature suggestion box was added in our support page as well, located within the settings, to **allow users to submit requests for extra features to allow us to keep gathering feedback** on where we could improve.

+All of these research methods and tweaks served to refine Stay Safe as much as possible and prepare it for the upcoming prototype that we’ll develop.
+These refinements ensure that Stay Safe will provide an excellent user experience and remain competitive within the respective market.

 [Full phase II report](phaseII/)